ccsosa/Curriculum-of-an-online-lesson-for-gap-analysis/README.md

   - 3.4.
 Tutorial to perform a Landrace Gap Analysis using the LGA Shiny App

  - ### Module 4.
 Preparing Strategies to Collect New Plant Materials In this module, learners will visualize and curate gap analysis results using three main validation questions.
-The student will be able to identify caveats and limitations in the gap analysis results.
+The learner will be able to identify caveats and limitations in the gap analysis results.
 And planning collecting missions, and finally explore alternatives to gap analysis
   - 4.1.
 Visualization of gap analysis results
   -  4.2.
 Determining caveats in results
   - 4.3.
 Alternatives to gap analysis